Mortgage Payment (P&I) | ||

 Massachusetts is known as a hotbed for education, with Harvard University, MIT, Boston University, Northeastern University and Tufts University all calling the New England state home.
 Along with being a top college destination, key industries in Massachusetts include finance, renewable energy, defense and creative and maritime activities.

-While incomes may be high in Massachusetts, the playing field may be leveled when you take into account the state’s income tax rates.
-As a wage-earning resident of the state, expect to pay 5% in earned income as well as unearned income (interest, dividends and capital gains).
+While incomes may be high in Massachusetts, the playing field may be leveled when you take into account the state’s income tax rate.
+As a wage-earning resident of the state, expect to pay 5.1% in earned income as well as unearned income (interest, dividends and capital gains).
 Some capital gains are taxed at 12%.
 There are no tax brackets, as there are in some states; everyone is taxed at the same percentage.
 However, there are personal exemptions that taxpayers can claim for a lower tax bill.
 Sales tax is another flat rate in the state, at 6.25% regardless of what city or town you’re in.

 Looking for more solid numbers?
 You can try the Massachusetts income calculator to help get a clear idea on what you’ll owe the state.
 Another useful planning tool is comparing your current cost of living to your projected future home.

 Say, for instance, you’re moving east from Portland, Oregon to Boston, Massachusetts, specifically.
-Your cost of living would increase 15% on average if you were a single-income earning household making $60,000 a year due to higher taxes, housing and food costs.
+Your cost of living would increase 14% on average if you were a single-income earning household making $60,000 a year due to higher taxes, housing and food costs.
 If you were moving from Atlanta, Georgia to Springfield, Massachusetts, your cost of living would decrease by an average 4% thanks to lower taxes and housing.
-A move from Chicago, Illinois to Cambridge, Massachusetts would see an average 11% increase in cost of living due to all three factors, with housing 25% higher.
+A move from Chicago, Illinois to Cambridge, Massachusetts would see an average 12% increase in cost of living due to all three factors, with housing almost 25% higher.

 Mortgage Legal Issues in Massachusetts